chemmedia/knowledgeworker-embedded-asset-api-question-example/README.md

 ## Deployment

-Build a distribution folder by typing the following comand.
+Build a distribution folder by typing the following command.

 ```
 yarn build